-TCS must comply with HIPAA and the HIPAA implementing regulations, in accordance with the requirements at § 164.310(d)(1-2).
-Proper protection of individually identifiable health information, including Protected Health Information ("PHI", as defined by HIPAA), requires that we maintain records of the movements of hardware and electronic media, and any person responsible therefore. licv Statement
+- TCS must comply with HIPAA and the HIPAA implementing regulations, in accordance with the requirements at § 164.310(d)(1-2). - Proper protection of individually identifiable health information, including Protected Health Information ("PHI", as defined by HIPAA), requires that we maintain records of the movements of hardware and electronic media, and any person responsible therefore.

-It is the Policy of TCS to maintain records of the movements of hardware and electronic media, and any person responsible therefore, in full compliance with all the requirements of HIPAA.
-Responsibility for the development and implementation of this hardware and media accountability policy, and any procedures associated with it, shall reside with the Executive Director, who shall ensure that this policy is maintained, updated as necessary, and implemented fully throughout our organization.
-Specific procedures shall be developed to ensure that we maintain records of the movements of hardware and electronic media, and any person responsible therefore.
-It is the Policy of TCS to fully document all hardware and media accountability-related activities and efforts, in accordance with our Documentation Policy.
+- □ It is the Policy of TCS to maintain records of the movements of hardware and electronic media containing unencrypted ePHI which are transported through third parties (this excludes third party delivery services such as FedEx, UPS, USPS, etc), in full compliance with all the requirements of HIPAA. - Responsibility for the development and implementation of this hardware and media accountability policy, and any procedures associated with it, shall reside with the Executive Director, who shall ensure that this policy is maintained, updated as necessary, and implemented fully throughout our organization. - □ Specific procedures shall be developed to ensure that we maintain records of the movements of hardware and electronic media containing unencrypted PHI through third parties. - □ It is the Policy of TCS to fully document all hardware and media accountability-related activities and efforts, in accordance with our Documentation Policy.

-CC au es TCS has instituted an asset inventory management process to track the movement of hardware and electronic media into and out of the organization.
-This means that every device or media control known to the organization to house electronic PHI is identified with a unique tracking number and the disposition of each device is routinely tracked.
-Hardware which holds ePHI that leaves the custody of TCS, shall be tracked by a Chain of Custody Form acknowledging custody and responsibility while in custody of 3 rd party.
+- TCS has instituted an asset inventory management process to track the movement of hardware and electronic media into and out of the organization.
+This means that every device or media control known to the organization to house electronic PHI is identified with a unique tracking number and the disposition of each device is routinely tracked. - □ Hardware which holds unencrypted ePHI that leaves the custody of TCS, shall be tracked by a Chain of Custody Form acknowledging custody and responsibility while in custody of 3rd party.

-Note; See Chain of Custody Form in HIPAA Policy Addendum
+Note; See Chain of Custody Form in the HIPAA Policy Addendum